S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Evaluation

-However, the front-end will inevitably filter out some static points incorrectly, as shown in \prettyref{fig:ablation_study_back_end_pr}, which slightly but negatively impacts the PR of the back-end.
-Nevertheless, this slight negative impact is acceptable.
-As shown in \prettyref{tab:ablation_overall}, the presence of the front-end only reduces the PR of the final static map generated by the back-end by 1.74\%, while achieving a much better RR of 99.61\%.
+It is inevitable that the front-end will incorrectly filter out certain static points (type I error), leading to a slight negative impact on the back-end's PR, as shown in \prettyref{fig:ablation_study_back_end_pr}.
+Nonetheless, this slight negative impact remains within an acceptable range.
+According to the comparison between \textnameSMAT{} and \textit{back-end only} in \prettyref{tab:ablation_overall}, the inclusion of the front-end in \textnameSMAT{} only results in a 1.74\% reduction in the PR of the final static map generated by the back-end, while concurrently achieving a significantly improved RR of 99.61\%.

-In general, the back-end module helps the front-end module preserve more static features (i.e., PR performance), while the front-end allows the back-end to filter more dynamic points (i.e., RR performance).
-As a result, our system is capable of retaining the spatial structure and filtering out most dynamic points.

-\section{Real-World Experiments}
+Thus, \textnameSMAT{}'s self-reinforcing mechanism leverages the inherent synergy between tracking and mapping.
+The back-end significantly enhances the front-end's ability to preserve static features, leading to substantial improvements in PR.
+Conversely, the front-end effectively assists the back-end in filtering dynamic points, resulting in enhanced RR.
+Thanks to both components, \textnameSMAT{} adeptly retains the spatial structure of the scene while efficiently filtering out the majority of dynamic points, thereby achieving exceptional performance in both tracking and mapping.

+\section{Real-world experiments}

-In this section, we first introduce the deployment of the proposed online perception framework on a long-range navigation system.
-Real-world experiments are then described to evaluate the system supported by our SMAT framework.
-For the mobile platform, we selected an all-terrain four-wheel miniature chassis.
-The platform was equipped with a sensor suite consisting of an Ouster OS1-32 3D LiDAR, a 9-axis inertial measurement unit (IMU), and a consumer-grade U-Blox M8N GPS receiver.
-The computing platform was an onboard computer with the AMD R7-5800H CPU.
+In this section, we present two real-world experiments conducted to evaluate the proposed \textnameSMAT{} framework on a mobile robot platform.
+The platform utilized a versatile four-wheeled mini chassis and an onboard computer with an AMD R7-5800H CPU for the real-time \textnameSMAT{} computation.
+The sensor suite included an Ouster OS1-32 3D LiDAR, a 9-axis inertial measurement unit (IMU), and a commodity U-Blox M8N GPS receiver.
+The system's onboard runtime performance is reported in \prettyref{tab:onboard_runtime}.

-In real-world experiments, we validated the advantages of our long-range navigation system as follows: (1) The system can handle various circumstances in highly dynamic and unbounded urban environments; (2) The robot can complete long-range navigation with only rough guidance; and (3) The system can maintain flexible and robust navigation without manual intervention.
-For a comprehensive evaluation, we selected two large-scale unbounded scenarios with different focuses: a university campus and a seaside park.
-Our navigation system successfully completed both tasks, traversing over \SI{7}{km} in the longest run.
-These experiments demonstrate the effectiveness of our real-time perception method in improving robot navigation capabilities.
-Access to the real-world experiments is available on our project website: \url{https://sites.google.com/view/smat-nav}.